-\textbf{Models: }For SummEval dataset, we reuse the original G-Eval results \citep{liu-etal-2023-g} which rates the quality of summaries on a scale of 1-5.
-In addition, we also use Claude Sonnet 3 and Mistral Large v2 on SummEval, re-using the prompts from G-Eval as detailed in Appendix~\ref{app:sec:SummEvalPrompts}.
-For NLI and MNLI datasets, we use Llama 3.1 8B, Mistral Large v2 and Sonnet 3, reusing the prompts from \citet{liu2023evaluating} as detailed in Appendix~\ref{app:sec:nliprompt}.
-For MTBench, we rely on the existing results on preference data on MT-Bench and GPT-4 from \cite{zheng2023judging}.
+\textbf{Datasets and human labels:} We analyze typical evaluation tasks for LLM-generated text, including \textbf{(a)} Likert-based qualitative evaluation (ordinal), \textbf{(b)} NLI-style fact or consistency checking (nominal), and \textbf{(c)} human preferences of several LLMs (nominal).
+We select datasets with multiple human annotations: \textbf{1.
+SummEval} \citep{10.1162/tacl_a_00373} is human evaluation of summary quality using four criteria -- fluency, coherence, consistency, and relevance, with Likert scores assigned from 1 to 5.
+This dataset has 1600 samples, where each item is labeled 3 times by expert annotators. \textbf{2.
+SNLI} \citep{snliemnlp2015} is an NLI inference task dataset with 10K samples and 3 labels -- entailment, neutral and contradiction.
+Each item is labeled 5 times by human annotators. \textbf{3.
+MNLI} \citep{williams-etal-2018-broad} is also an NLI inference task dataset with 10K samples and 3 labels -- entailment, neutral and contradiction.
+Each item is assigned 5 labels by human annotators.
+It contains two splits -- \textit{matched} and \textit{mismatched}. \textbf{4.
+MT-Bench} \citep{zheng2023judging} is a preference dataset which compares human preferences of several model outputs on open-ended questions using multi-turn conversations.
+From this dataset, we only use samples that have at least 3 human ratings. \textbf{5.} We also include \textbf{JudgeBench}~\citep{Bavaresco2024JUDGE_BENCH} in Appendix~\ref{app:sec:casestudy}.\\ \textbf{Machine labels: }For \textbf{SummEval}, we reuse the original G-Eval results \citep{liu-etal-2023-g} which rates the quality of summaries on a scale of 1-5.
+In addition, we use Claude Sonnet 3 and Mistral Large v2 on SummEval, where prompts are detailed in Appendix~\ref{app:sec:SummEvalPrompts}.
+For \textbf{SNLI} and \textbf{MNLI}, we use Llama 3.1 8B, Mistral Large v2 and Sonnet 3, reusing the prompts from \citet{liu2023evaluating} as detailed in Appendix~\ref{app:sec:nliprompt}.
+For \textbf{MT-Bench}, we rely on the existing GPT-4 labels in the dataset~\citep{zheng2023judging}.